johnathan-convertino-afrl/bus_spi_master/README.md

   *   DEFAULT_RATE_DIV - Default divider value of the main clock to use for the spi data output clock rate.
 0 is 2 (2^(X+1) X is the DEFAULT_RATE_DIV)
   *   DEFAULT_CPOL     - Default clock polarity for the core (0 or 1).
   *   DEFAULT_CPHA     - Default clock phase for the core (0 or 1).
+  *   FIFO_ENABLE      - Enable a 16 word fifo for the core, Altera design has no FIFO (may break drivers).

 ### REGISTERS